SAP-samples/teched2023-DA271/exercises/ex2/README.md

 ### Update Analytic Model and preview results

-The new data layer modeling needs to be considered also by the Analytic Model - the Analytic Model page needs to be loaded newly or refreshed.
+The Analytic Model page needs to be reopened or refreshed to load the updated Data Layer modeling.
 Then you should save and deploy.

 -   Open *4AM_SalesOrderItems* and refresh page
 -   Save & deploy